willgraham0/signal_processing/README.md

 Discrete Fourier Transform on this we can find the frequencies that make up in the image along its two axes.

-Let's make an image consisting of two 2-dimenisonal sinusoids of two frequencies in the horizontal direction and two 2-dimensional sinusoids of two frequencies in the vertical direction and then visualise it.
+Let's make a 100x100 image consisting of two 2-dimenisonal sinusoids of two frequencies in the horizontal direction and two 2-dimensional sinusoids of two frequencies in the vertical direction and then visualise it.